 One Word - Many Words

 Copyight © 2002 Sylvan Zaft.
-This is the 13th chapter of Esperanto: A Language for the Global Village.
+Here is the thirteenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
-You are invited to insert links to any of these sites.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is firstname.lastname@example.org.
+You are invited to insert links to this site.
+For any other use, including publication, you must first get permission.

 I am now going to learn a new Esperanto root.
 Please excuse me for a moment while I go and read something in Esperanto.
 When I find a root the meaning of which I do not know, I will look it up in the dictionary and come right back.
 Please wait.